Can-do Attitude Helps Alumna Work Around the World

 “I build relationships mainly through communication, by understanding different styles and by adapting the way I communicate to each individual.
 This helps to ensure that I understand their needs and concerns, and makes them feel a part of my team,” Hala says.
 “This is very closely related to the teamwork at Fuqua and learning to work with different individuals and personalities.”

-Hala’s career progression is also a by-product of her seemingly endless energy and determination, which Alexis Mellon, Fuqua’s Regional Manager in Europe, has seen first-hand.
+Hala’s career progression is also a by-product of her seemingly endless energy and determination, which Alexis Mellon, Fuqua’s former Regional Manager in Europe, has seen first-hand.

 “One thing that’s special about Carla is her attitude toward everything—so positive and so competent,” says Mellon.
 “I remember in an information session once, someone commented that it must be impossible to have a demanding, full-time job and also do an MBA like Cross Continent.
 Carla responded with, ‘Of course you can!
 You just do it!
 You work hard, and commit and it is done.
 Nothing comes easy.
 You have to work for things.’”